Camera Acting

 Make sure you have completely memorized your monologue.

-Do not perform a monologue with someone reading lines off-camera
+Do not do a scene with someone reading lines off-camera.

 View sample syllabus.
 UCLA Theater Laboratory Intensive students will receive a certificate of completion at the conclusion of the program.
 The program does not carry college credit.